Skip to content

 Most of the time, slag inclusions come in the form of numerous porous fragments with irregular shapes and sizes.

-But many times, slag inclusions can be hidden inside the weld.
+But many times, inclusions can be hidden inside the bead.
 If so, they are detectable only with specialized methods.

-Slag inclusions can also exist between the unfused parts of the weld metal and the base metal.
+Slag inclusions can also exist between the unfused parts of the bead and the base metal.
 But also between the unfused beads of multipass welds.

 What are the effects of slag inclusions?

-The weak spots of slag inclusions result in a weak weld with less metal density and strength.
+Slag inclusions are porous, resulting in a weld with less metal density and strength.
 Any stress the weld takes will concentrate on the remaining metal.

-Depending on the extent of the slag inclusions and the weldment’s service conditions, slag inclusions can lead to failure.
-Slag inclusions are not acceptable for any critical work.
+Depending on the inclusions’ extent and the weldment’s service conditions, inclusions can lead to failure.
+Slag inclusions are not acceptable for critical work.

 What can cause slag inclusions in welding?